JetBrains/guide/site/dotnet/tutorials/blazor-essentials/http-communication/index.md

 > **Tip**
 >
 > Rider is an excellent tool for working with APIs and JSON data.
-Open the Endpoints Tool Window through the **View | Tool Windows | Endpoints** menu option.
+Open the _Endpoints_ tool window through the **View | Tool Windows | Endpoints** menu option.
 From there you can navigate to the code behind the endpoint and make, manage, and save calls to endpoints.
 The **Endpoints Tool Window** gives a great look at the various endpoints in your solution.
 >
 > ![Endpoints Window](1-endpoins-window.png)